 Mobile broadband (dedicated cards)

 Penetration by sector:

-Licensees for spectrum the 800MHz band must provide mobile broadband services of at least 10Mb/s.
-Spectrum will be available from the beginning of 2013 with coverage obligations to be fulfilled by 2015.
+Licensees for recently auctioned spectrum the 800MHz band must provide mobile broadband services of at least 10Mb/s.
+Coverage obligations must to be fulfilled by 2015.

-The government has continued with measures to facilitate municipal access to fibre infrastructure in a bid to ensure that 80% households have a 50Mb/s service by 2013, and that 1Gb/s services are widely available by 2020.
-Sympathetic regulatory treatment will propel the fibre sector in coming years, with Denmark expected to have among the more concentrated FttH networks in Europe within the next decade.
-In 2012, the reach of FttX networks is expected to increase by at least 35%.
+The government continues to facilitate municipal access to fibre infrastructure as part of a process to provide a 50Mb/s service by 2013 and to prepare the groundwork for 1Gb/s services by 2020.
+In addition, a 30Mb/s upload speed has been mandated nationally.
+Denmark is expected to have among the more concentrated FttH networks in Europe within the next decade.

 This report is essential reading for those needing high level strategic information and objective analysis on the telecom sector in Denmark.
 It provides further information on:

 Mobile data market developments in coming years in light of spectrum auctions and new license awards;

 3G developments, regulatory issues and technologies including HSPA and LTE;

 Broadband migration to an FttH architecture;